 ”It’s just a crosshair from a rifle’s optic,” explained Harrison.
 “Come on, we’re snipers!
 We’re so accurate that the crosshair is bursting into flames.
 And the letters ‘KKK’ stand for ‘Kill!
 Kill!
 Kill!’ which is in keeping with our warrior ethos.”

 He added, “If you ask me, there are just some full-time offended people out there who see what they want to see.
 They’re going to be upset with anything we do.”

 The new logo was originally unveiled at an April 4 picnic, which the Scout Snipers denied had anything to do with the anniversary of Martin Luther King, Jr’s assassination, saying it was just “random chance.”

-“Any date is likely to be the anniversary of something horrible if you look hard enough,” said Staff Sergeant Harrison.
+“Any date is likely to be the anniversary of something horrible if you look hard enough,” said Harrison.

-According to Colonel Harold Tyson, an official from the Marine Corps’ Department of Heraldry, the burning cross was actually among the least offensive designs submitted by Scout Snipers as potential replacements.
+According to Col. Harold Tyson, an official from the Marine Corps’ Department of Heraldry, the burning cross was actually among the least offensive designs submitted by Scout Snipers as potential replacements.